delve-team/delve/README.md

 [![PyPI version](https://badge.fury.io/py/delve.svg)](https://badge.fury.io/py/delve)

-Inspect layer saturation and spectral data of your PyTorch models.
+Inspect layer saturation for optimizing your PyTorch models.

-Delve is a Python package for visualizing deep learning model training data.
+Delve is a Python package for visualizing deep learning model training.

 Use Delve if you need a lightweight PyTorch extension that:
 -  Plots live statistics of network activations to TensorBoard